kasslent/clc-digital-skills/_lessons/module-1.2.md

   * missing characters may be a sign of an incomplete and poorly designed font

 #### Resource
-[Chrome extension](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) for finding out what fonts are used on any website.
+Here's a [chrome extension](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) for finding out what fonts are used on any website.

 ## Typefaces, CSS and the Web